Antonio Reynoso: Early life and career

 Reynoso was born in Brooklyn and raised in the Los Sures section of Williamsburg to immigrant parents from the Dominican Republic.
 He graduated from Le Moyne College with a bachelor's degree in political science.

-Reynoso started his political career as a Community Organizer for NYC ACORN.
-In 2009, he became Councilmember Diana Reyna's chief of staff.
+Reynoso started his political career as a community organizer for NYC ACORN; one of his assignments was to organize childcare providers to join the United Food and Commercial Workers union.
+In 2009, he became Councilwoman Diana Reyna's chief of staff.

 New York City Council

-In 2013, Reynoso ran for the New York City Council to succeed the term limited Diana Reyna, in whose office he previously served as Chief of Staff.
+In 2013, Reynoso ran for the New York City Council in the 34th Council district to succeed the term-limited Diana Reyna, for whom he previously served as chief of staff.
+The district included Bushwick, Ridgewood, and Williamsburg.
 Reynoso succeeded to office after defeating Vito Lopez in the Democratic primary.

-Reynoso served as Chair of the New York City Council's Committee on Sanitation & Solid Waste Management, and Co-Chair of the Council's Progressive Caucus.
+During both his terms, Reynoso served as chair of the City Council's Committee on Sanitation & Solid Waste Management.
+He also co-chaired the Council's Progressive Caucus.